albacoto/ALBACOTO_GWAS.github.io/README.md

 ```sh
 plink --bfile GWAS-QC6 --test-missing --out GWAS-QC6
 ```

 This will test for association between missingness and case/control status (which are the 2 phenotypes that we have), using Fisher's exact test.
 It produces a file ".missing".

 Then, we make a list in R where the p-value < 1e-5.
 And we save the list as a txt.
 In this file we will have the low-quality SNPs, so we write the following command to remove them:
 ```sh
 plink --bfile GWAS-QC6 --exclude fail-diffmiss-qc.txt --geno 0.05 --hwe 0.00001 --maf 0.01 --make-bed --out GWAS-QC7
 ```
-In addition to removing SNPs identified with differential call rates between cases and controls, this command removes SNPs with call rate less than 95% with --geno option and deviation from HWE (p<1e-5) with the --hwe option.
+In addition to removing SNPs identified with differential cell rates between cases and controls, this command removes SNPs with cell rate less than 95% with --geno option and deviation from HWE (p<1e-5) with the --hwe option.
 It also removes all SNPs with minor allele frequency less than a specified threshold using the --maf option.
+---

 **GWAS ASSOCIATION**
 To test for association between SNPs and 2 phenotypes using an allelic Fisher’s exact test, type: